Building Bridges. Inspiring Minds. Impacting Futures.

 A childcare program was added in 1972 with the support of St. Mark Union Church.
 In 2001, key Kansas City leaders and community partners launched a capital campaign to erect St. Mark Child & Family Development Center at 12th Street and Garfield Avenue.
 The facility opened in 2004 with a distinctive, creative curriculum and a commitment to a highly trained faculty.

-With capacity to serve 300 infants, toddlers, and pre-K students as well as their families and caregivers, St. Mark Center, Metro Center, and North Center are united in one EarlystART mission: Building Bridges.
-Inspiring Minds.
-Impacting futures.
+Today, EarlystART has capacity to serve 300 infants, toddlers, and pre-K students as well as their families and caregivers.